Investigating the universe

 Airbus Crisa is aboard the James Webb Telescope, which is rewriting mankind’s understanding of the universe through an international collaboration that brings together the European Space Agency (ESA) and Canadian Space Agency CSA) in a programme led by the U.S. National Aeronautics and Space Administration (NASA).

-Airbus Crisa provides the control electronics and processing software for the telescope’s NiRSpec spectrograph, which was built by Europe to observe infrared light from the first stars and galaxies.
-The NiRSpec instrument is designed to study the so-called Dark Ages when the universe was opaque – about 150 to 800 million years after the Big Bang.
+Airbus Crisa provides the control electronics and processing software for the telescope’s NiRSpec spectrograph, which was built in Europe to observe infrared light from the first stars and galaxies.
+The NiRSpec instrument is designed to study the so-called Dark Ages, when the universe was opaque – about 150 to 800 million years after the Big Bang.

 The company’s electronics are responsible for commanding the optical block mechanisms that select and focus the deep space observatory in viewing stars and galaxies with unprecedented sensitivity.